PersonofNote/diffuse-cli/README.md

 TypeScript is currently the only supported language.
 If there's enough interest in this project, I plan to expand to fully support plain JavaScript, and then outward to Python and others.

 ### Planned features
 Cross-repo analysis would really help this project, but requires infrastructure, and may need to be reserved for an eventual pro tier.
 Also hot file analysis, flagging when a file has been involved in a bunch of recent PRs.
+Possibly trend graphs if that's not overkill/info exhaustion.

 ## Installation